Oregon wildfire forms ‘fire clouds’ that pose danger below

 NASA has called the latter the “fire-breathing dragon of clouds” because they are so hot and big that they create their own weather.

-In a worst-case scenario, fire crews on the ground could see one of the monster clouds spawn a “fire tornado,” generate its own dry lightning and create dangerous hot winds below.
+In a worst-case scenario, fire crews on the ground could see one of the monster clouds spawn a “fire tornado,” generate its own dry lightning and hail — but no rain — and create dangerous hot winds below.
 They can also send particulate matter from the smoke column up to 10 miles (16 kilometers) above Earth’s surface.

 So far, most of the clouds on the Bootleg Fire have been the less-intense fire clouds, but the National Weather Service on Wednesday spotted a pyrocumulonimbus cloud forming on what it called “terrifying” satellite imagery.